use AI and Automation: 3 Million Jobs at Risk by 2035

 Growth Outlook for Professional Roles

-While the total number of jobs in the labour market is projected to grow by 2035, most of this growth is expected to be in professional and associate‑professional roles—such as positions in science, engineering, and legal fields—that rely heavily on the essential skills listed above.
+Generally, People think that the job market is going to shrink, But Actually, the total number of jobs in the labour market is projected to grow by 2035, most of this growth is expected to be in professional and associate-professional roles, such as positions in science, engineering, and legal fields, that rely heavily on the essential skills listed above.
+Usually, I would say that this is good news, But Honestly, it is not all good, we need to make sure that we are preparing people for these jobs.
+Normally, You would think that this is already being done, But Actually, there is still a lot of work to be done.

 A Critical Challenge